GafuuGt/Growtopia-Autofarm/README.md

 3. DISABLE ANTIVIRUS JUST IN CASE

-4. Download the .rar file and extract the files on a new folder somewhere.
+4. Download the .rar file and extract the files on a new folder somewhere

 2. OPEN GAFU Autofarm.EXE